adobe/asset-share-commons/core/src/test/java/com/adobe/aem/commons/assetshare/README.md

     `core/src/test/resources/com/adobe/aem/commons/assetshare/components/impl/HelloWorldImplTest.json`

-provides the JSON required by the test case `core/src/test/java/com.adobe.aem.commons.assetshare.components.impl.HelloWorldImplTest.java`.
+provides the JSON required by the test case `core/src/test/java/com/adobe/aem.commons/assetshare/components/impl/HelloWorldImplTest.java`.

 Each test case's JSON file can define multiple, well-named JSON definition roots that represent different states and can in turn be used across one or many test methods in the corresponding test case.

+JSON definitions should contain the MINIMUM definition to satisfy the test-cases.
+This means NO unnecessary junk data from JCR exports, for example: jcr:lastModifiedBy, cq:lastReplicated, cq:responsive, etc. nodes/properties unless they are required by a test.

 For example, the HelloWorldImplTest.java may need to test for: a fully configured ("default")  component, an wholly un-configured component ("empty") and a component with ONLY the title populated ("title") using the JSON file defined below: